K0K0SHA/project_WPA3-PSK_hack/README.md

   YOUR DISTRO'S PACKAGE MANAGER IS NOT GUARANTEED TO WORK!
   In my experience using apt-get install, I've installed broken and outdated scripts.
   Cloning directly from GitHub when in doubt is better, although certain tools like airmon-ng can be acquired from apt-get install without a problem.
 This does depend on distro.
+Otherwise, just read the manpages and readme's of the tools you're using.

 # Legacy WLAN hacking methods
   It used to be extremely easy to hack a WiFi network.
 WLANs with WEP could be hacked easily through